 - a.
-Within twenty-five (25) days of a request for resolution, the department and the dean will meet at least once to discuss their differences and attempt a resolution thereof; - b.
-The department and the dean will each notify Faculty Personnel Services, in writing, of the results of their meeting. - c.
+Within twenty-five (25) days of a request for resolution, the parties will meet at least once to discuss their differences and attempt a resolution thereof; - b.
+The parties will each notify Faculty Personnel Services, in writing, of the results of their meeting. - c.
 If resolution is not achieved via Step 1, the parties will proceed to Step 2.